Kansas is One of Just a Handful of States That Still Recognize Common Law Marriage

 Even with these three requirements, it gets a little fuzzy sometimes.
 The court looks at factors to see if the three requirements are met.
 Here are some examples:

-Present agreement to be married: There doesn’t need to be any formal ceremony or paperwork, but both people must have the understanding that they are part of a married couple.
+There doesn’t need to be any formal ceremony or paperwork, but both people must have the understanding that they are part of a married couple.

-Holding out: Do they introduce each other as husband and wife?
+Do they introduce each other as husband and wife?
 Does the public and their family and friends consider them a married couple?
 Did they file joint income tax returns as married?
 Did they fill out other documentation as married or use the other’s last name?

-Legally eligible to be married: Both parties must be old enough to get married under Kansas law and have the capacity to make the decision to marry.
+Both parties must be old enough to get married under Kansas law and have the capacity to make the decision to marry.
 Neither can be currently married to another, and the marriage must not be incestuous.

-Questions about this or any other family law issue?
 Call today to set up a consultation with one of our family law attorneys in Wichita, Kansas City, Lawrence & Topeka!